 BrightWork 365 Home Screen

 1) Site Map: The Site Map area is used to navigate to the different areas and sub-areas within BrightWork 365.
 They're lined up in the typical process flow of the project management lifecycle, from initial request, to managing the execution of a project, to reporting across projects.

 2) Global Options: Use the Global Options elements to run actions across your entire BrightWork 365 solution.

-4) App Area Switcher: Use this section to toggle between the Project and Admin app areas.
+4) Area Switcher: Use this section to toggle between the Project Area and Admin Area.

-The Header is activated when you click into a heading within one of the areas in the Main Nav.
+The Ribbon is activated when you click into a heading within one of the areas in the Main Nav.
 Here you'll find options that relate to the entity that is noted directly below it - for example, the Delete option will delete the entire abc project as shown below, not the issue that is displayed in the lower active pane.

 Most of the process areas share the same Ribbon options displayed across the top.
 An explanation of each of the major Ribbon elements follows below.

 - Main Grid: Displays metadata about the element currently in focus using the available Views.